Employment

 The LFS, while mostly aligned with the international definition, has a narrower temporal definition of formal job attachment for employees absent from work.
 The international definition notes a duration threshold should be, in general, not greater than three months taking into account periods of statutory leave entitlements specified by legislation or common practices, and/or the length of the employment season so as to permit the monitoring of seasonal patterns.
 Where the return to employment in the same economic unit is guaranteed, this threshold may be greater than three months.
 The LFS condition of formal job attachment for employees is outlined above.

-In the LFS, those who are self-employed, such as employers and owner managers, who are absent from work during the reference week are defined as employed without further testing of formal job attachment.
+In the LFS, those who are self-employed and who are absent from work during the reference week are defined as employed without further testing of formal job attachment.
 Contributing family workers who are absent from work in the reference week are not considered to be employed.
 The international guidelines relating to formal job attachment outlined above apply to all employed persons who were temporarily absent from work.

 Census of Population and Housing